PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.3.1-beta (2021-05-09)
+* Fix pop-up text not appearing when buying Point Multiplier upgrade.
+* Fix score display being momentarily frozen on the old save file's value when importing a save file.

 ### v1.3.0-beta (2021-05-09)
 * **Major new feature: Multiple machines!**
 	* This update includes a 2nd machine, but it's incomplete and not balanced yet.